AhmedZayed35/008_Multi_Agent_Workout_App_With_RAG/README.md

 ```

 ## 📌 Developer Notes
-- Notes are stored as vector-ready documents—future-proofed for advanced RAG applications.
+- Notes are stored as vector-ready documents, future-proofed for advanced RAG applications.

 - You can easily swap Langflow with other providers like OpenAI, Claude, or Cohere.